 Out of sight, out of mind

-Many UX designers believe that the hamburger menu creates an “out of sight, out of mind” mentality.
+Many UX designers believe that the hamburger menu creates an “out of sight, out of mind” mentality for visitors, opting for noticeable solutions like breadcrumbs and breadcrumb navigation or status bars.
 When it comes to website navigation, hiding items behind the hamburger menu might signify to users that these features are not as important.

 Harder to reach = lower click through rates